 The deal was reached following the filing of two proposed class actions brought by Evan Kissner and Cynthia Marciano who alleged that they weren’t properly paid due to the misclassification.
 The first of the suits was filed in California court near the end of 2015 before they were later consolidated.

-Intentionally misclassifying workers is a serious issue far too many people face in this country, and our Houston attorneys at Bailey Cowan Heckaman PLLC Cowan Heckaman are committed to fighting for the rights of workers.
+Intentionally misclassifying workers is a serious issue far too many people face in this country, and our Houston employment law attorneys at Bailey Cowan Heckaman PLLC Cowan Heckaman are committed to fighting for the rights of workers.
 Call our firm at (888) 367-7160 to speak with an experienced attorney today, or send us the details of your case through our online form to start out with a free consultation.